sogou/workflow/docs/en/tutorial-08-matrix_multiply.md

 }
 ~~~

-You can ignore the the possibility of failure in the ordinary computing tasks, and the end state is always SUCCESS.
+You can ignore the possibility of failure in ordinary computing tasks, and the end state is always SUCCESS.
 The callback simply prints out the input and the output.
 If the input data are illegal, the error will be printed out.

 # Symmetry of the algorithm and the protocol

 In our system, algorithms and protocols are highly symmetrical on a very abstract level.
-There are thread tasks with user-defined algorithms,  obviously there are network tasks with user-defined protocols.
+There are thread tasks with user-defined algorithms, and obviously there are network tasks with user-defined protocols.
-A user-defined algorithm requires the user to provide the algorithm procedure, and a user-defined protocol requires the user to provide the procedure of serialization and deserialization.
-You can see an introduction in [Simple client/server based on user-defined protocols](/tutorial-10-user_defined_protocol.md)
+A user-defined algorithm requires a user to provide the  procedure for algorithm implementation, and a user-defined protocol requires a user to provide the procedures for serialization and deserialization.
+You can see an introduction in [Simple client/server based on user-defined protocols](./tutorial-10-user_defined_protocol.md)
-For the user-defined algorithms and the user-defined protocols, both must be very pure .
+For user-defined algorithms and user-defined protocols, both algorithms and protocols must be very pure and have single responsibility.
-For example, an algorithm is just a conversion procedure from INPUT to OUPUT, and the algorithm does not know the existence of task, series, etc.
+For example, an algorithm is just a conversion procedure from INPUT to OUPUT, and the algorithm does not care about the existence of task, series, and etc.
-The implementation of an HTTP protocol only cares about serialization and deserialization, and does not need to care about the task definition.
-Instead, the HTTP protocol is referred to in an http task.
+The implementation of an HTTP protocol only cares about serialization and deserialization, and does not need to care about the task.
+Instead, an HTTP task refers to the HTTP protocol.

-# Composite features of thread tasks and network tasks
+# Compositionality of thread tasks and network tasks

 In this example, we use WFThreadTaskFactory to build a thread task.
 This is the simplest way to get a computing task, and it is sufficient in most cases.
 Similarly, you can simply define a server and a client with a user-defined protocol.
-However, in the previous example, we can use the algorithm factory to generate a parallel sorting task, which is obviously not possible with a routine.
+However, in the previous example, we use the algorithm factory to generate a parallel sorting task, which is obviously not possible with a routine.
 For a network task, such as a Kafka task, interactions with several machines may be required to get results, but it is completely transparent to users.
 Therefore, our tasks are composite.
-If you use our framework skillfully, you can design many composite components.
+If you use our framework skillfully, you can design a lot of composite  components.